commitdev/docs/docs/fordevelopers/whentoswitchjobs.md

 ***Are you working on meaningful projects or burning cycles with technical debt?***

-## No Recognition 🏆
+## No recognition or appreciation 🏆

 -   Do you feel valued and appreciated by your manager and team?

 -   Do you get the recognition and credit you deserve for the work you do?
     - If yes, how often?
     - If no, do you know why this is the case?
     - If you don’t know why, have you tried to find out why, and what steps have you taken to get clarity?

 -   How are you treated by your team and manager when you accomplish something?